LuanAlmeidaValenca/LuanAlmeidaValenca/README.md

 ### About Me

 * 🎓 B.S. in Computer Science (Expected graduation: 2027) from Universidade Federal de Sergipe (UFS).
+* 🤖 Project Coordinator at CoreTech (Hardware and Robotics Academic League).
 * 💼 Currently open to work.
 * 🌱 Currently learning more about computer vision.
 * 🤝 Open to collaborating on open-source projects and new job opportunities.